 Taking a break from the photo-based entertainment platforms, we're moving to LinkedIn - almost the only platform with a serious, "selling" reputation.
 LinkedIn is the world's largest professional network with 433 million users.
 It doesn't stop at connecting colleagues, though.
 It also allows sharing and community building.
 This makes it possible for LinkedIn marketing to exist.
 All you have to do is share your own and someone else's quality content.

 This is exactly how people use it - 94% of B2B Marketers use LinkedIn to distribute their content.
 As evident from this and other stats, LinkedIn is mainly a platform for B2B marketing.
-As much as 66% of B2B marketers rank LinkedIn as the most effective social media platform for their business.
+As much as 66% of B2B marketers rank LinkedIn as the most effective social media site for their business.
 Moreover, 80% of B2B social media leads come from LinkedIn.

 Unlike most other social media platforms, LinkedIn is dominated by the middle-aged and truly wealthy.
 Again, the demographics of B2B.